 The proper tools are necessary for identifying grouse and quail, and a properly equipped birder will have an easier time identifying these mystery birds.

 - Optics: Good quality birding binoculars are a must to see quail and grouse clearly, particularly since these birds can be skittish and it is best if birders keep their distance.
-Wide lenses will collect more light so subtle color changes and fine markings are more easily visible, and a spotting scope can be useful when looking for grouse and quail in open grassland habitats.
+Wide lenses will collect more light so subtle color changes and fine markings are more easily visible, and a spotting scope can be useful when looking for far away grouse and quail in open grassland habitats.

 - Clothing: While what a birder wears won't make identifying the birds easier, opting for pattern disrupting camouflage clothing can help birders get closer to quail without spooking the birds, which can help them get better views of confusing species.
 A birding hat is useful for disguising the face, and clothing fabric should be soft and quiet when worn.